BigToyBox/Sovol-SV05-BTTH2V2-Extruder-assembly/README.md

 # Sovol SV05 - BTT H2V2 Extruder assembly
 A rear fan for the H2V2 extruder.
-It works perfectly on the Creality gantry by drilling for the mount bolts.
+It works perfectly on the Sovol gantry by drilling for the mount bolts.
 All of the back fan designs also work with the BTT Hermit Crab tool plate!
 ![image](https://github.com/BigToyBox/BTT-H2V2-Extruder-assembly/assets/120577343/fef0ab3d-7de8-4a29-bbad-864e5401c434)